Kenneth Charles Duncan: Work

 Duncan worked with the War Service Homes Commission from July 1921 and successfully produced suburban housing projects in the Perth metropolitan area with his partner Christian Holger Jensen (c.1889–1950).
 When Jensen was declared bankrupt in January 1925, the architectural partnership was dissolved.
 Duncan then formed an architectural partnership with Cyril James Stephen (1893–1974).
 Following the outbreak of World War II in 1941, Duncan enlisted in the Royal Australian Engineers.
 In 1946, Duncan was discharged from the Australian Army and two years later, Duncan and Stephen were joined in practice by John Duart Mercer (1923–1988); the firm became known as Duncan Stephen and Mercer.
 Duncan's son, John Kenneth Duncan (1928-2005) also became an architect of renown in WA, came into the business in 1956.
 Duncan Stephen & Mercer designed over 70 fire stations all over Western Australia.

 Professional involvement

-Kenneth C. Duncan was president of the Royal Institute of Architects of Western Australia during 1939-1940.
-Except for four years during the Second World War, Duncan was a member of the Architects Board of Western Australia for thirty-one years, 1938–69, and its chairman during 1962-67.
-He was President of the RAIA (WA) 1954–1956 and first West Australian Federal President of the Royal Australian Institute of Architects in 1959.
+Kenneth C. Duncan was president of the Institute of Architects of Western Australia during 1939—1940.
+Except for four years during the Second World War, Duncan was a member of the Architects Board of Western Australia for thirty-one years, 1938—1969, and its chairman during 1962—1967.
+He was President of the RAIA (WA) 1954—1956 and the first West Australian to become National President of the Royal Australian Institute of Architects in 1959.